 How much should I pay for those additional goods that are not part of my luggage or the $500 flight exemption or$ 300 driving exemption?

-If you exceed the $500 exemption (and have less less than US$3,000 total non-personal items), you must pay duties and taxes.
+If you exceed the $500 flight exemption, or$ driving exemption (per person), you must pay duties and taxes.
 There is a flat 15% rate of duties and taxes and you must fill out the payment form intended for it, which is available at the Customs counter.

 * * * * * * *

 Are you planning on driving into Mexico with your household goods?